 How To Use Play Therapy

-1. Select a student who might benefit from play therapy.
+1. Identify a youngster who might benefit from play therapy.

 2. Decide if you will have a separate session with